acoli-repo/AURIS/guidelines/draft/C-information-structure/1-information-status.md

 A referent is UNIQUELY IDENTIFIABLE if it meets one of the following criteria:

-1. The referring form contains adequate descriptive/conceptual content to create a unique referent.
+1. The referring utterance contains adequate descriptive/conceptual content to create a unique referent.

     > (17)